-Author: Kyle McCarthyTags : Baby, Canada, City Break, Couples, Kids, Multigen, Museums & Culture, North America, Permission Forms, Teens, USA
+Author: Kyle McCarthyTags : Baby, Canada, City Break, Kids, Museums & Culture, North America, Teens

-Edmonton, best known as home to the world's largest indoor entertainment complex, the West Edmonton Mall, is one of TripAdvisor's Top 10 Family Destinations in Canada for 2011.
-This friendly city in the western Alberta Province also supports a civic calendar filled with cultural and heritage festivals that provide family-welcoming events all year round.
+Edmonton, best known as home to the world's largest indoor entertainment complex, the West Edmonton Mall, was one of TripAdvisor's Top 10 Family Destinations in Canada for 2011.
+This friendly city in western Alberta Province also supports a civic calendar filled with cultural and heritage festivals that provide family-welcoming events all year round.
 Here are some of our favorite activities to try when you're not sampling "fried cheesecake" at the Capital EX or roping cattle at the Canadian rodeo.
-If you want to park the car, hop on The EDDIE, a municipal sightseeing bus that circles 21 of the most popular attractions daily each summer.
+If you want to explore, park the car, hop on The EDDIE, a municipal sightseeing bus that circles 21 of the most popular attractions daily each summer and get going!
 For more information on local events, visit Edmonton Tourism.

 Great Fun for the Kids

 The closest national park to the city, in a country devoted to preserving its environment, Elk Island is perfect for slow and gentle hikes with young children.
 The park hosts weekly events like pond dipping, nature walks and theatre shows, as well as special event days (contact them for details).
 Your family may see some coyotes, ducks, Canadian geese or other examples of local wildlife as well as more than 250 species of birds.
 At our visit, a couple of bison standing in the middle of our hiking trail brought things to a standstill, because the park rangers would not allow anyone to pass near them.
 In winter, the park's Shirley Lake Trail is a favorite for cross-country skiers.